 Then in 2017, the current content was introduced.
 The CAPS curriculum was totally modified, rewritten, and reissued.
 This is good news for all of us.
 The courses were renamed, new materials were prepared, and the potential exemption was eliminated with the addition of the third class for everyone.
 Finally, the CAPS III class has become part of the designation coursework.

 Unlike earlier times, there are no exemptions for anyone based on knowledge, experience, educational degrees, other certifications held, or any other criteria.
 All of us take all three classes.

-- If you already have taken all of your CAPS classes, you do not have to do anything – your CAPS designation is as solid as ever.
+- If you already have taken any of the previously issued CAPS classes, or you have obtained your CAPS designation, you do not have to do anything – your CAPS certification is as solid as ever.

 - If you have only taken one or two of the classes and need to finish your coursework, the new material will be refreshing and more timely for you – some of you may even want to go back to the beginning even though this is not required.
 This will provide updated material and additional CEUs even you if have completed the material previously and don’t require it for credit toward the designation.